noclue/vim_rs/README.md

 Sometimes we want to convert from one trait to another.
 For example if we want to reads the mac address of any network card device in a VM we need to convert `VirtualDeviceTrait` into `VirtualEthernetCardTrait`.
 There are 2 options provided with the `CastInto` trait.
-One option is to covert to `Box` and the other is to convered a borrowed reference.
+One option is to covert to `Box` and the other is to convert a borrowed reference.

-In the examples below we see how to convert `convert Box<dyn VirtualDevice>` into refrence and `Box` respectively:
+In the examples below we see how to convert `convert Box<dyn VirtualDevice>` into reference and `Box` respectively:
 ```rust
 let eth: &dyn VirtualEthernetCardTrait = vd.as_ref().into_ref().unwrap();

 let eth: Box<dyn VirtualEthernetCardTrait> = vd.into_box().unwrap();
 ```
-As with the Rust `TryInto` and `TryFrom` traits `CastInto` has a mirror trait `CastFrom`.
+As Rust `TryInto` mirrors the `TryFrom` trait so `CastInto` has a mirror `CastFrom` trait.

-Last but not least the VIM trait provide read-only accessors to the fields of the type they represent.
+Last but not least the VIM trait provides read-only accessors to the fields of the type they represent.
 For example the `VirtualDeviceTrait` looks as follows:

 ```rust